-While applying for a credit card doesn’t have to be complicated, it can come with certain risks.
-After you’ve applied for a card, the credit card issuer will look at your income, credit history and the documents you’ve provided in your application to determine whether you’re a high or low-risk applicant.
-Essentially, they’re looking for signs that demonstrate that you’re a low-risk applicant that has the ability to repay the money you borrow.
-While making sure you meet the eligibility requirements is crucial, there are some other ways to improve your chances of approval when applying for a new credit card.
+While credit card applications aren’t typically complicated, it can come with certain risks.
+After you’ve applied for a card, the issuer will look at your income, credit history and the documents you’ve provided in your application to determine whether you’re a high or low-risk applicant.
+The lower risk you are, the better your odds of approval.
+There are a few ways to improve your chances of approval when applying for a new credit card.

 What’s in this guide?